 Having smoked paprika rub in your dry rub spice arsenal is like having a secret ingredient that you aren’t sure whether to tell the world about or not.
 One of those things you almost want to keep to yourself because it’s so good.
 But that would be wrong.
 Things this good need to shared with the world.
 Shouted from the rooftops.
 Used in every dish you can find reason to use it in.
 It’s my secret weapon when grilling, and cooking in general.
 The flavour this imparts is beyond words.
 You need to try it for yourself to see why I sing its praises so loudly, and publicly.

 When I cook indoors I whip out smoked paprika often.
 It has such a smoky, earthy flavour to it.
 So, it lends itself perfectly to grilling as well.
 It’s not only great in rubs, but it’s also amazing in barbecue sauces.
 It really is a wonderful spice.

 I generally have a hard time finding it locally.
 I ended up scoring a bottle when my daughter went shopping state-side.
-She goes over about once a month with her boyfriend’s family.
+She goes over about once a month.
 I mentioned I wanted a bottle this past spring and she surprised by remembering and picking me up some.
 She’s cool like that.
 Always looking out for her mom.